williamwijaya879/Forth-test-regression/README.md

 # Forth-test-regression
-Looking for the correlation between ANTM, BNB-USD, and CL=F
+For a test purpose, looking for the correlation between ANTM, BNB-USD, and CL=F and the model significancy